radityaaqil/eFishery-Summary/day-8/cloud-native.md

 9. Container Runtime
 10. Software Distribution

+## Modern Design

-Modern Design --> How would you design a cloud-native app?
-What would your architecture do? --> The Twelve-Factor Application (Heroku)
+How would you design a cloud-native app?
+What would your architecture do? --> The Twelve-Factor Application

 1. Codebase --> Single code base for each microservice, stored in its own repo.
 Tracked with version control, it can deploy to multiple environments (QA, Staging, Production)
 2. Dependencies --> Each microservice isolates and packages its own dependencies, embracing changes without impacting the entire system.